REC Coach and Manager Info – Spring 2026 Season

 List of Teams, Uniform Colors, and Team Officials

-You can view the list of teams, coaches, managers, status, and uniform colors here.
+You can view the list of Fall 2025 teams, coaches, status, and uniform colors here.
+The list of Spring 2026 teams will be posted on/around February 7.

 Game Schedules